PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/tests/README.md

 correlated and anti-correlated Bell-state circuits, including the full two-qubit Pauli channel.

+`test_generated_conformance.py` adds a reproducible matrix of mixed-axis and parity-sensitive entangling circuits.
+The generator retains only circuits whose ideal and noisy distributions are statistically distinguishable, and compiles them entirely from standard `rx`, `ry`, `rz`, and `cx` operations.
+Direct Rust adapter tests separately exercise Selene's leakage-valued measurement operation, so that path does not require a hardware gate library.

 Every behavioral case also supplies a comparison distribution.
 Before taking shots, the framework verifies that the circuit is sensitive enough to distinguish the configured channel from that comparison.
 This prevents a test from passing